hanguokai/mdn-search/README.md

-# mdn-search
+# MDN Search

 ![screenshot](./webstore/screenshot.png)

 a browser extension that let you use browser address bar to search MDN Web Docs with autocomplete.

-# How to install
+# How to Install
-## Install from Browser Extension Store
+## Install From Browser Extension Store

 [![Chrome Web Store](./webstore/chrome/get-button.png)](https://chrome.google.com/webstore/detail/pdiegkghjahhhikafojgcmflngomilki)
 [![Firefox Addons](./webstore/firefox/get-button.png)](https://addons.mozilla.org/addon/mdn-docs-search/)

-## Install from Source Code
+## Install From Browser Extension Store

 1. Chrome/Edge: open `about://extensions/` , enable "Developer mode" → click "Load unpacked" → select this dirtory.
 1. Firefox: open `about:debugging#/runtime/this-firefox`, click "Load Temporary Add-on" → select any file in this dirtory.

-# How to use
+# How to Use
 1. Enter the keyword "mdn" in the browser address bar.
 1. Then, press key "tab" or "space" (Firefox only supports key "space").
 1. Enter the content you want to search, e.g. "array".

-# Supported browser
+# Supported Browsers
-Chrome/Edge and Firefox
+Chrome/Edge and Firefox.